quickwit-oss/quickwit/README.md

 - Index data persisted on object storage
 - Ingest JSON documents with or without a strict schema
-- Ingest, Search & Aggregation API Elasticsearch compatible
+- Ingest & Aggregation API Elasticsearch compatible
 - Lightweight Embedded UI
 - Runs on a fraction of the resources: written in Rust, powered by the mighty tantivy
 - Works out of the box with sensible defaults
 - Optimized for multi-tenancy.
 Add and scale tenants with no overhead costs
+- Distributed search
 - Cloud-native: Kubernetes ready
 - Add and remove nodes in seconds
 - Decoupled compute & storage